Molecule Generation by Principal Subgraph Mining and Assembling: Introduction

+Generating chemically valid molecules with desired properties is central to a variety of applications in drug discovery and material science.
+In contrast to searching countless potential candidates by expert chemists or pharmacologists, designing generative models that can produce molecules automatically is more efficient and now a prevailing topic in machine learning.
+Recently, there have been various works\citep{jin2018junction, li2018multi,you2018graph,kwon2019efficient,de2018molgan,shi2020graphaf,jin2020multi} utilizing graphs to characterize the distribution of molecules.

+In general, these graph-based generation methods can be clustered into two categories: the atom level~\cite{li2018learning,you2018graph,li2018multi,jin2020multi} and the subgraph level~\cite{jin2018junction, jin2020hierarchical, yang2021hit}, in terms of what the basic generation unit is.
+Compared with the atom-level methods, exploring subgraphs for generating molecules (as illustrated in Figure \ref{fig:common}) exhibits three potential benefits.
+First, it can capture the regularities of atomic combinations and discover repetitive patterns in molecules, thus more capable of generating realistic molecules.
+Second, it is able to reflect chemical properties, since it has been revealed that the chemical properties are closely related to certain substructures (i.e., subgraphs)~\citep{murray2009rise, jin2020multi}.
+Finally, leveraging subgraphs as the building blocks enables efficient training and inference, as the searching time is remarkably reduced by representing a molecule as a set of subgraphs other than atoms.

+However, current subgraph-level methods~\cite{jin2018junction, jin2020hierarchical, yang2021hit} are still suboptimal in two senses.
+For one thing, the vocabulary of the molecular fragments is constructed by simple hand-crafted rules~\cite{jin2018junction, jin2020hierarchical} or borrowed straightly from external chemical fragment libraries~\cite{yang2021hit}, which is unable (at least uncertain) to reveal the frequent patterns existing in the dataset.
+For another, the prediction and the assembling of the subgraphs are conducted either autoregressively~\cite{jin2020hierarchical, yang2021hit} or according to a pre-defined tree structure~\cite{jin2018junction}, both of which are inflexible and defective, since each newly predicted subgraph is only allowed to attach a local set of previous subgraphs during the assembling process.

+To address the above two pitfalls, this paper proposes a novel framework: Principal Subgraph Variational Auto-Encoder (PS-VAE).
+PS-VAE first creates a vocabulary of molecular fragments from any given dataset, which starts from all distinct atoms and then merges the neighboring fragments as a new one to update the vocabulary.
+Interestingly, the fragments derived by such a merge-and-update strategy are actually \emph{principal subgraphs} which, as a novel concept defined by this paper, represent the frequent and largest repetitive patterns of molecules.
+We also theoretically prove that any principal subgraph can be universally covered by our vocabulary.
+Moreover, we develop a two-step subgraph assembling strategy, which first sequentially predicts a set of fragments and then assembles all generated subgraphs globally.
+This two-step fashion makes our method less permutation-dependent and focus more on global connectivity against traditional methods~\cite{jin2018junction, jin2020hierarchical, yang2021hit}.

-We conduct extensive experiments on ZINC250K \citep{irwin2012zinc} and QM9 \citep{blum, rupp} datasets.
-Results demonstrate that our GP-VAE models outperform state-of-the-art models on distribution-learning, property optimization, and constrained property optimization tasks, and are about six times faster than the fastest baseline.
-Our implementations are available at \url{https://github.com/kxz18/gp-vae}.
+We conduct extensive experiments on the ZINC250K \citep{irwin2012zinc} and QM9 \citep{blum, rupp} datasets.
+Results demonstrate that our PS-VAE outperforms state-of-the-art models on distribution learning, (constrained) property optimization as well as GuacaMol goal-directed benchmarks~\cite{brown2019guacamol}.
+Besides, PS-VAE is efficient and about six times faster than the fastest autoregressive baseline.